 - Avoid: Whenever possible, SAP aims to avoid the creation of greenhouse gases.

 - Compensate: SAP has extended its compensation models for travel.
-If greenhouse gas emissions cannot be eliminated altogether, SAP aims to reduce them through innovations in the areas of building efficiency, data centre operations, carpooling, and car sharing, as well as e-mobility.
+If greenhouse gas emissions cannot be eliminated altogether, SAP aims to reduce them through innovations in the areas of building efficiency, data center operations, carpooling, and car sharing, as well as e-mobility.

 Integrating Climate Action End to End